MicrosoftDocs/winrt-api/windows.devices.sensors/adaptivedimmingoptions.md

 ## -description

-Provides the ability to manage the dimming behavior of the PC screen based on whether a user is present, absent, interacting with their device, using an external monitor, or the device is in battery-saver mode.
+Provides the ability to manage the dimming behavior of the PC screen based on whether a user is detected by the human presence sensor.

 ## -remarks